193s/margn/README.md

 ## Usage
-compile a script:
+To compile a script, type:
 ```sh
 $ margn script.mg
 ```
-execute a compiled class file:
+To execute a compiled class file, type:
 ```sh
 $ java script
 ```

-`margn --help` for more information.
+Type `margn --help` for more detailed information.

 ## Installation
 1. `$ git clone https://github.com/193s/margn.git && cd margn`
 2. `$ sbt assembly`
-> An executable sh file `./margn` (contains jar) will be generated
+> An executable shell file `./margn` (contains jar) will be generated
-3. (Optional) add the current directory to the PATH, or simply copy it to `/usr/local/bin`.
+3. (Optional) add your current directory to the PATH, or simply move the file to `/usr/local/bin`.

 #### Requirements
 - Scala